 We’ve all seen those handmade signs on the side of the road saying, “I’ll paint your entire house for $400!”
 No name, etc. Looks sketchy, right?

 If you’re really serious about making some money, you’re going to want to have a real business.
 That involves getting a business license, deciding whether to become a sole proprietor or forming an LLC, etc. That’s a lot of work, I know.
 And it can get confusing.
 But there are many resources out there to assist with this process.
 The Small Business Association (SBA) provides TONS of info on how to set up your business.
 Also, check to see if your area has a local SCORE chapter.
 SCORE was a tremendous help for me when I first started.

 Ready to start your own VA business?
-I can help you!
-Get started by checking out my 5 week course here.
+Get started in just 30 days!
+Click here!